SteveLasker/scitt-api-emulator/README.md

 The proxy server supports 2 options currently:

 - 'CCF' uses the emulator server to create and verify receipts using the CCF tree algorithm
-- 'RKVST' uses the RKVST production SaaS server to create and verify  receipts using native Merkle trees
+- 'DataTrails' uses the DataTrails production SaaS server to create and verify  receipts using native Merkle trees

 **Note:** _the emulator is for experimentation only and not recommended for production use._